magneticio/vamp.io/content/documentation/using vamp/v0.9.4/gateways.md

 ## Route weight and condition strength

-Each route in a gateway has a weight and optionally one or more conditions (used to target specific traffic for routing) with a `condition_strength`.
+Each route in a gateway has a weight and optionally one or more conditions with a `condition_strength` (used to target specific traffic for routing).
 Read more about [conditions](/documentation/using-vamp/v0.9.4/conditions)

 Routing is calculated as followed: